SuperSpeed USB 3.0 Gadgets For Mac

-Backwards Compatible with USB 1.1 & 2.0 Speed Peripherals
+USB 3 Ports Are Backwards Compatible with USB 1.1 & 2.0 Speed Mac Peripherals

-USB 3.0 will continue to work with your existing USB 2.0 and 1.1 computer accessories: Keyboards, mice, printers, backup hard drives, portable speakers, HD TV Tuner sticks, Digital Cameras - while bringing a new era of high-speed peripherals to the market.
+The USB 3.0 ports on recent Macs continue to work with your existing USB 2.0 and 1.1 Apple compatible computer accessories: Keyboards, mice, printers, backup hard drives, portable speakers, HD Video devices, Webcams and Digital Cameras - while bringing a new era of even faster high-speed USB3 accessory options to the Apple computer add-on market.

-USB 3 SuperSpeed Cables, Hubs, Connectors and Adapters
+Apple Compatible USB 3 SuperSpeed Gadgets, Hubs, Devices and Adapters

-At the device end new 'B' size plugs as seen below will become common, as well as a new mini USB 3 plug standard for gizmos like digital cameras and other small form-factor devices.
+At the device end, new 'B' size plugs have become common, as well as a new Mini and Micro USB 3 plug standard for gizmos like digital cameras and other small form-factor handheld and portable devices.

 How Fast Is 3.0 Universal Serial Bus Technology?

-USB 3.0 will deliver even more bandwidth with 4.8Gbps SuperSpeed - A TEN-FOLD leap over USB 2.0.
-USB3 also has refinements for lower CPU utilization, reduced device polling, and better, low-power management.
-Unlike it's predecessors - USB 3.0 also supports more efficient BIDIRECTIONAL data transfers - a significant advance over USB2's one-way, uni-directional model.
+USB 3.0 delivers EVEN MORE bandwidth with 4.8Gbps SuperSpeed rates - A TEN-FOLD leap over USB 2.0.
+USB3 also has refinements for lower CPU utilization, reduced device polling, and improved low-power and sleep management.
+Unlike it's predecessors, USB 3.0 finally supports more efficient BIDIRECTIONAL data transfers - a significant advance over USB2's one-way, uni-directional model.

-USB 3 peripherals are potentially up to 10x faster than USB 2.0 This extra bandwidth will allow a new generation of HD USB3 camcorders, High-Definiton USB 3.0 HDTV Tuners, as well as bandwidth hungry flash memory based Solid-State Disk Drive options.
+USB 3 peripherals can potentially perform up to 10-times faster than USB 2.0.
+This extra bandwidth will allow a new generation of much-faster storage and backup devices, HD USB3 camcorders and webcams, High-Definiton USB 3.0 HDTV Tuners, as well as bandwidth hungry flash memory based Solid-State Disk Drive options.
 Solid-State backup drives in particular will demand and make fantastic use of version 3.0 Super-Speed advantages.
-Faster handheld device syncing of next generation USB3 enabled all sorts of mobile gadgets, iPods or iPhones to benefit as new models adopt this new interface standard.
+Faster handheld device syncing of next generation USB3 enabled mobile gadgets, iPods or iPhones may benefit when new models adopt this new interface standard.